![]() |

 RG32M

-The SUV version of the double cab is based on my all time fave panzer car, called an RG32M, which I wrote about here
+The SUV version of the double cab is based on my all time fave panzer car, called an RG32M, which I wrote about here.

 For the ignorant, Benoni is a place that lurks on the East Rand of Johannesburg and the area gives new depths to the words "ruff" and "tuff".
 Which may explain why the other star from Benoni, Charlize Theron, did so well on the handbrake turns in the remake of the Italian Job.

-All RG32 models have a sunroof as standard, although agent Koos calls it a gunner's hatch.
-If you doubt their toughness, check out the nerd who who wrote the technical manual, a bloke called Cassie Booyse, who enjoyed brief fame as 'Vernon Koekemoer'
+All RG32 models have a sunroof as standard, what agent Koos calls a gunner's hatch.
+If you are still doubting the RG32M's toughness, check out the nerd who who wrote the technical manual, a bloke called Cassie Booyse, who enjoyed brief fame as 'Vernon Koekemoer'.

 Renault Vel Satis